michmattera/newline-alebrije/README.md

 </dl>

 ### Future Features
-- Implementing in the step section javascript to hide some of the contant for the steps page, so that the user can choose to see more info or not.
+- Implementing in the step section some javascript code to hide some of the content for the steps page, so that the user can interact with the page and decide to see more info or not.
 - Contact form in the About-Us page.

 ## Design